pavitranew/session-7-rest-ang/README.md

 Test a GET in postman with `http://localhost:3001/api/pirates/`

-Create a new Pirate in Postman.
+####Create a new Pirate in Postman.

-Set Postman to POST, set the URL in Postman to `http://localhost:3001/api/pirates/`
+1: Set Postman to POST, set the URL in Postman to `http://localhost:3001/api/pirates/`

+2: Set Body to `{ "name":"ooops","vessel":"wow","weapon":"huh?" }`

+3: Choose `raw` and set the text type to JSON(application/json)

+4: Hit Send

 Refresh `http://localhost:3001/pirates` to see the new entry at the end.